nsrr/nsrr_metadata_resources/software_specific_guidelines.md

 ## Software specific guidelines for data and data dictionary/metadata format

 ### REDCap
-1. Data files can be exported in formats such as `.csv`, and `.RData`
+1. Data files can be exported in formats such as `.csv`, and `.RData`.
+For longitudinal datasets, we recommend data to be exported in long format (one row per subject per event).
   a.
 Recommended settings for manual GUI export

 | Option                           | Recommendation        |